 Top 10 Things to do in Ireland with Kids

-Top Things to do with Kids in Ireland
+- Top 10 Things to do in Ireland with Kids

-We couldn’t have been more impressed by the Titanic museum in Belfast, Northern Ireland.
-Our kids, who were only 6 and (almost) 4 years old at the time of our trip, knew nothing about the Titanic but the museum did a fantastic job at keeping them engaged all the way through.
+We couldn’t have been more impressed by the Titanic Belfast museum in Northern Ireland.
+Our kids, who were only 6 and (almost) 4 years old at the time of our trip, knew nothing about the Titanic, but the Titanic Belfast museum did a fantastic job at keeping them engaged all the way through.

 I guess all it takes is adding a fun ride through the museum to keep kids interested!
-This fun, interactive museum even had dolls hidden throughout for the kids to find.
+This interactive, family-friendly museum even had dolls hidden throughout for the kids to find.

 Read more on the Titanic Belfast and other things to do in Belfast with Kids.